kubernetes/enhancements/keps/sig-scheduling/3521-pod-schedule-readiness/README.md

 - Provision a cluster with feature gate `PodSchedulingReadiness=true` (we may need to setup a testgrid for when it's alpha)
 - Create a Pod with non-nil `.spec.schedulingGates`.
-- Wait for 15 seconds to ensure it's not get scheduled.
+- Wait for 15 seconds to ensure (and then verify) it did not get scheduled.
 - Clear the Pod's `.spec.schedulingGates` field.
 - Wait for 5 seconds for the Pod to be scheduled; otherwise error the e2e test.